jranke/mkin/README.md

 require(devtools)
 install_github("gWidgetsWWW2", "jverzani")
 ```

 You start the GUI from your R terminal with latest mkin installed as shown below.
 You may also want to adapt the browser that R starts (using
 `options(browser="/usr/bin/firefox")` on linux, or setting the default browser
 on Windows from the browser itself).
 Development was done with firefox.
+I also
+did some testing with Chrome on Windows.
+Chrome sometimes hung when loading
+the GUI and therefore ExtJS the first time, but when the GUI is loaded it appears
+to work fine.

 ```s
 require(mkin)